Skip to main content

 • Owner-builder compliance.
 If you’re building without a licensed general contractor, understand your obligations under the Homeowner Protection Act before you start.
 The requirements are specific and the penalties for non-compliance are real.

-A general contractor who regularly pulls permits in Chilliwack knows the process, knows the people at the Building Division, and knows what a complete submission looks like.
-For most people building a custom home, the permit process is best handled by or in close coordination with your contractor and designer rather than managed independently.
+A general contractor who regularly pulls permits in Chilliwack understands the process, has working relationships with the Building Division, and can recognize what a complete submission looks like before it goes in.
+For most people building a custom home or completing a significant home renovation, permit coordination is best handled by or in close collaboration with your contractor and designer.
+For a closer look at how MacQueen Systems manages this as part of a structured build, see Our Process.

-Chilliwack has some characteristics that make it different from building elsewhere in the Fraser Valley.
-If you’re new to building here, keep these in mind.
+Chilliwack has characteristics that make it meaningfully different from building elsewhere in the Fraser Valley.
+If you’re new to building here, keep these in mind before finalizing your design.

 Floodplain coverage is extensive.
 Much of Chilliwack sits in floodplain territory associated with the Fraser River to the north, the Vedder River to the south, and the Sumas River to the west.
-The rules for building in these areas are specific and affect your foundation design, your crawlspace depth, and your finished floor elevation.
-Check your lot’s floodplain status before you finalize any design.
+The rules for building in these areas affect your foundation design, crawlspace depth, and finished floor elevation.
+Check your lot’s floodplain status before spending money on design.

 The Sprinkler Bylaw applies.
 Chilliwack has a fire sprinkler bylaw that requires sprinkler systems in buildings within the City.
-Confirm with the Building Division whether this applies to your specific project type and location.
+Ask the Building Division whether this applies to your specific project type and location.
+It’s the kind of requirement that affects both cost and sequencing if discovered mid-design.

 Development Cost Charges add up.
-At nearly $34,000 for a new single-family lot, DCCs are a material cost that not everyone budgets for.
-They’re due before your permit is issued, not at the end of the project.
-Factor them in early.
+At nearly $34,000 for a new single-family lot, DCCs are a material project cost that not everyone budgets for.
+They’re due before your permit is issued.
+Factor them in early, not as an afterthought.

-Permit turnaround varies.
-Chilliwack is an active construction market.
+Permit turnaround varies with the market.
+Chilliwack is an active construction area.
 During busy periods, application volumes go up and review times extend.
 Submit as early in your planning process as possible.
-A permit application can be in review while you finalize other details, but you can’t break ground without it.
+A permit application can sit in review while you finalize other details, but you can’t break ground without it.

 Categories